 - Video game designer

 - Digital illustrator

 - Architect

 - Artist

 - Web designer

 - Art Director

 - Graphic designer

 - Animator

+- Fashion designer

+- Photographer

-- Component 1 (portfolio): Students develop responses to each unit of work and gradually produce a portfolio of work worth 60% of final GCSE grade. - Component 2 (externally set assignment): In January of year 11, students are set a starting point provided by AQA.
-They then produce preparatory work in preparation for their art final pieces following the strategies used in the earlier units studied.
-During the examination period students then have 10 hours supervised time to use their preparation to complete final pieces for assessment.
+- Component 1 (portfolio): Students develop art projects for each unit of work and produce a portfolio of work over two years worth 60% of final GCSE grade.
+This includes drawing, painting, print, ceramics and more.
+Students study artists to inform their own practice. - Component 2 (externally set assignment): In January of year 11, students are set a starting point provided by the exam board.
+They then produce project work during lessons in preparation for their art final pieces.
+During the examination period students then have 10 hours supervised time to use their preparation to complete a final piece.
+All of the project work and final piece is assessed.
 This is worth 40% of final GCSE grade.